tahardi/bearclave/AWS.md

 instance that supports Nitro Enclaves.
 Note that THIS WILL COST MONEY.
 In fact, developing on any cloud-based TEE platform is going to cost money.
 That said, the smallest nitro-enabled instances only run around $0.17/hr.
-Coupled with the Bearclave "unsafe" platform, you should be able to develop and test your enclave application for $5–10/month as long as you are diligent about turning off your instances when done.
+Coupled with the Bearclave "No TEE" platform, you should be able to develop and test your enclave application for $5–10/month as long as you are diligent about turning off your instances when done.